circlefin/robust-tss-lib/README.md

 This is a library for developers.
 You may find a TSS tool that you can use with the Binance Chain CLI [here](https://docs.binance.org/tss.html).

 ## Introduction
-This is an implementation of multi-party {t,n}-threshold ECDSA (Elliptic Curve Digital Signature Algorithm) based on Gennaro and Goldfeder CCS 2018 [1] and EdDSA (Edwards-curve Digital Signature Algorithm) following a similar approach.
+This is an implementation of multi-party {t,n}-threshold ECDSA (Elliptic Curve Digital Signature Algorithm).
+It implements several signing algorithms.
+The `ecdsa\signing` module is based on Gennaro and Goldfeder CCS 2018 [1] and the `eddsa\signing` module for EdDSA (Edwards-curve Digital Signature Algorithm) follows a similar approach.
+The `ecdsa\cggplus` module for ECDSA is based on Canneti et al. CCS20 [2].

 This library includes three protocols:

-* Key Generation for creating secret shares with no trusted dealer ("keygen").
+* Key Generation for creating secret shares with no trusted dealer (`keygen`).
-* Signing for using the secret shares to generate a signature ("signing").
+* Signing for using the secret shares to generate a signature (`signing` and `cggplus`).
-* Dynamic Groups to change the group of participants while keeping the secret ("resharing").
+* Dynamic Groups to change the group of participants while keeping the secret (`resharing`).

 ⚠️ Do not miss [these important notes](#how-to-use-this-securely) on implementing this library securely